petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 # Web Content API Basics

 Using Liferay DXP's REST and GraphQL services, you can create and manage structured content on your site.
-Structured content refers to [web content articles](../web-content-articles/creating-web-content-articles.md) (or articles) that use a [web content structure](../web-content-structures.md) (or structures) to enforce a consistent format and organization by defining the specific fields and information required for each article, such as author, summaries, and other relevant content elements.
+Structured content refers to [web content articles](../web-content-articles/creating-web-content-articles.md) that use a [web content structure](../web-content-structures.md) to enforce a consistent format and organization by defining the specific fields and information required for each article, such as author, summaries, and other relevant content elements.

 !!! note
     While you can use a structure with a [web content template](../web-content-templates/creating-web-content-templates.md) to render structured content, a template is not required for creating structured content.

-See the cURL scripts and Java classes samples for structures and articles below.
+See the cURL and Java samples for structures and articles below.
 For more advanced examples of managing structured content, see [Advanced Web Content API](./advanced-web-content-api.md).
 For an overview of using the REST API in Liferay DXP, see [Consuming REST Services](../../../headless-delivery/consuming-apis/consuming-rest-services.md).

 ## Setting Up Your Environment